Citrus Fruits Increase Gut Bacteria That May Lower Depression Risk: Study

 Citrus, Gut Microbiota, and Depression Risk

-They found that those who consumed more citrus had a 22 percent decreased risk of depression, emphasizing that this protective effect seems specific to citrus, as other fruits, such as apples and bananas, did not demonstrate the same benefit.
+They found that those who consumed more citrus had a 22 percent decreased risk of depression.
+This protective effect seems specific to citrus, as other fruits, such as apples and bananas, did not demonstrate the same benefit.

-The researchers found that citrus micronutrients, naturally occurring compounds in citrus fruits, influence the gut microbiota.
+The researchers found that citrus micronutrients, which are naturally occurring compounds in citrus fruits, influence the gut microbiota.
 Specifically, naringenin and formononetin, two flavonoids found in citrus peels and expressed juice, affected depression.

 Microbes Regulate Inflammation